jtoman/claims/README.md

 \claim[eels-ref]{My hovercraft has fewer than 1000 eels}
 ```

-To check this claim, the number of eels in the hovercraft must be comapred to the number
+To check this claim, the number of eels in the hovercraft must be compared to the number
 1000 referenced in the text.
 This value could be hard-coded in the verifier (see below)
 but this would make the verification process brittle.